AmasaDelano/dungeon-land/markdown/06_04_Fighter.md

 ### Human

-Once per battle you may reroll a single damage roll \(yours or someone else’s\).
+Once per battle you may reroll a single damage roll (yours or someone else’s).

 **You start with these moves:**

 ### Bend Bars, Lift Gates

-When you **use pure strength to destroy an inanimate obstacle**, roll+STR. ✴On a 10+, choose 3. ✴On a 7-9 choose 2.
+When you **use pure strength to destroy an inanimate obstacle**, roll+STR. ✴On a 10+, choose 1. ✴On a 7-9 choose 2.

-- It doesn’t take a very long time
+- It takes a very long time
-- Nothing of value is damaged
+- Something of value is damaged
-- It doesn’t make an inordinate amount of noise
+- It makes an inordinate amount of noise
-- You can fix the thing again without a lot of effort
+- You can't fix the thing again without a lot of effort

+---

+This is for bashing your way onto the next thing.
+If what you're destroying isn't inanimate (for example, a stone golem), then this move doesn't apply.
+If what you're destroying isn't an obstacle (for example, a boulder in the middle of a field), then this move doesn't apply.

 ### Armored